Waheeda Rehman

-Waheeda Rehman (born 3 February 1938) is an Indian actress and dancer.
-Regarded as one of Hindi cinema's finest actresses, Rehman's accolades include a National Film Award and three Filmfare Awards.
-Rehman was honoured with the Padma Shri by Government of India in 1972, later receiving the Padma Bhushan in 2011.
-She has received significant media coverage across her film career.
+Waheeda Rehman (born 3 February 1938) is an Indian actress.
+Regarded as one of the greatest and most accomplished actresses of Hindi cinema, she has appeared in more than 90 feature films, in a career spanning over five decades.
+Her accolades include a National Film Award and three Filmfare Awards.
+She was honoured with India's civilian awards, the Padma Shri in 1972 and the Padma Bhushan in 2011.
+In 2021 she was honoured with the Dadasaheb Phalke Award, India's highest award in the field of cinema.

-Rehman made her acting debut with the Telugu film Rojulu Marayi (1955), and rose to prominence with her collaborations with filmmaker Guru Dutt: the romantic dramas Pyaasa (1957) and Kaagaz Ke Phool (1959), the musical romance Chaudhvin Ka Chand (1960) and the drama Sahib Bibi Aur Ghulam (1962).
-Rehman had her breakthrough with the romantic drama Guide (1965), for which she received widespread critical acclaim and received the Filmfare Award for Best Actress.
+Rehman made her acting debut with the Telugu film Rojulu Marayi (1955).
+She rose to prominence by her collaborations with Hindi filmmaker Guru Dutt in the dramas Pyaasa (1957), Kaagaz Ke Phool (1959), Chaudhvin Ka Chand (1960), and Sahib Bibi Aur Ghulam (1962).
+She received widespread critical acclaim for the romantic drama Guide (1965), for which she won her first Filmfare Award for Best Actress.
 She won the award again for her performance in the romantic thriller Neel Kamal (1968), and additionally earned nominations for her roles in the comedy Ram Aur Shyam (1967) and the drama Khamoshi (1969).
+For portraying a clanswoman in the crime drama Reshma Aur Shera (1971), she won the National Film Award for Best Actress.

-For portraying a clans woman in the crime drama Reshma Aur Shera (1971), she won the National Film Award for Best Actress.
-From the early 1970s, Rehman has worked primarily in supporting roles, appearing in the romance Phagun (1973), the musical romantic dramas Kabhi Kabhie (1976), Chandni (1989) and Lamhe (1991).
-In 1994, she was honoured with the Filmfare Lifetime Achievement Award, and she has since worked sporadically in film.
+Since the 1970s, Rehman has worked primarily in supporting roles, appearing in Yash Chopra's romantic dramas Kabhie Kabhie (1976), Chandni (1989) and Lamhe (1991), and action films Trishul (1978) and Mashaal (1984).
+Her other notable supporting roles were in the films Namkeen and Namak Halaal in 1982.
+In 1994, she was honoured with the Filmfare Lifetime Achievement Award.
+Following a hiatus, she has worked intermittently, appearing in the social dramas Water (2005), Rang De Basanti (2006) and Delhi 6 (2009).

 Apart from her acting career, Rehman is a philanthropist.
-She is an advocate for education and is an ambassador for Rang De, an organisation combating poverty in India.
+She is an advocate for education and is an ambassador for RangDe, an organisation combating poverty in India.